Ever-evolving needs. Empowered to Lead.

 Service: We believe it is through service that we build core relationships with others.
 Service is the lens through which we decide how we will invest our time and resources.
 Living the value of service empowers us as catalysts for lasting community change.

 80 Maiden Lane, Suite 1504, New York, New York, 10038-4609

 U.S. & Canada: 212.951.8300 / 800.955.3248 Mexico: 001-8559013502 U.K.: 08-082346762 FAX: 212.481.7196 | EMAIL: email@example.com

 We are in the midst of organizational transformation, taking bold steps today to ensure the long-term health, vitality and viability of The Junior League for years to come.
 As an organization that's contributed to the development of women as civic leaders and to meaningful community improvement since 1901, our success is critical to the health of local communities far and wide.

-Decade after decade, the inspirational service and advocacy of Junior League volunteers not only has helped bring about many of the privileges we now take for granted—from free school lunches to domestic violence shelters and clean water—but has shaped the way people think about serving their local communities, their nations and the world.
+Decade after decade, the inspirational service and advocacy of Junior League volunteers not only helped bring about many of the privileges we now take for granted—from free school lunches to domestic violence shelters and clean water—but has also shaped the way people think about serving their local communities, their nations, and the world.

 The Junior League boasts a legacy of empowered leadership over the last century.
 Revered around the world for the life-changing work we do, we are the premier source for civic leadership training and development opportunities for women who want to bring about lasting and meaningful change in their communities.